treydock/alertmanager-command-responder/README.md

 * `ssh_user` - The default username for the SSH connections.
 Can be overriden by annotations
 * `ssh_password` - The password for the SSH connection, required if `ssh_private_key` is not specified
-* `ssh_private_key` - The SSH private key for the SSH connection, required if `password` is not specified.
+* `ssh_key` - The SSH private key for the SSH connection, required if `password` is not specified.
 Can be overriden by annotations
 * `ssh_certificate` - The SSH certificate for the private key for the SSH connection
 * `ssh_known_hosts` - Optional SSH known hosts file to use to verify hosts
 * `ssh_host_key_algorithms` - Optional list of SSH host key algorithms to use